 Our academic staff work collaboratively behind the scenes to put on a show worth waiting for.
 Often Festival guests are booked months in advance and the College uses its extensive Alumni and parents network to recruit presenters who are both on and off the usual speaking circuit.

 Newington College held its inaugural Science and Technology Festival in September 2010 and since then the festival has grown from constructing bottle rockets to making Pappardelle.
-The most recent festival was held in 2016.
-Boys from Year 6 to Year 11 attended the three day event which featured a blow-up planetarium, 'Mathletics' competition, robotics demonstrations and NewChef challenge.
+Boys from Year 6 to Year 11 attend the three day event, which features experiences like a blow-up planetarium, 'Mathletics' competitions, robotics demonstrations and NewChef challenge.
 Every two years the Festival is refreshed to cater for the changing interests and curiosities of our boys.

 New Facilities for STEM Learning

 The new Science and Technology facilities of the Rae and Pyke Centre and Nesbitt Wing are excellent venues for many of the sessions during the STEM Festival.
 Our university-standard Lecture Theatre and three Science Super Labs means that demonstrations and presentations gain a whole new level of engagement and professionalism.
 With the Festival’s aim to expose our boys to new ways of thinking about science, technology. engineering and mathematics, it helps to have world-class amenities to facilitate the learning process.